HusainShaikh895/everyday-codes/README.md

 # everyday-codes
-These are the codes i will do in the upcoming days.
-All of these will be inspired from the things i see/hear/learn everyday.
+These are the codes I will do in the upcoming days.
+All of these will be inspired from the things I learn.